Some remarks on the comparability of ideals in semirings: Introduction

-A semiring $S$ is called semidomain if it is multiplicatively cancellative, i.e. $ab =ac$ implies $b=c$ for all $a,b,c \in S$ with $a\neq 0$.
-Using techniques adapted from ring theory, it is straightforward to show that if $S$ is a semidomain, then $S$ can be embedded in a semifield, called its semifield of fractions, denoted by $F(S)$ (p.
+Using techniques adapted from ring theory, it is straightforward to show that if $S$ is a semidomain, then $S$ can be embedded in a semifield, called its semifield of fractions, denoted by $F(S)$ (see p.
 22 in \cite{Golan1999(a)}).
-In fact, the localization of the semidoamin $S$ at $S-\{0\}$ is the semifield $F(S)$ (for more details on this, see \S 11 in \cite{Golan1999(b)}).
+In fact, the localization of the $S$ at $S \setminus\{0\}$ gives the semifield $F(S)$ (for more details on this, see \S11 in \cite{Golan1999(b)}).